 Tony Comerio, P.E., CFM

-Tony Comerio joined Hanson in 2006 and serves as an assistant vice president, as well as the firm's chief water resources engineer.
+Tony Comerio joined Hanson in 2006 and serves as an assistant vice president, as well as the firm's environmental practice lead and chief water resources engineer.
 During his career, Tony has been responsible for the analysis, design and permitting of numerous water resources projects throughout the U.S. and abroad.
 He has provided water resources services for projects including the spillway gate rehabilitation of City Water, Light and Power’s Spaulding Dam in Springfield, Illinois; lock capacity and water-control improvements at the Stratton Lock and Dam over the Fox River in McHenry County, Illinois; CapX2020 Mississippi River transmission line crossing from near Wabasha, Minnesota, to Alma, Wisconsin; the Tanana River Bridge in Salcha, Alaska; and McClugage Bridge over the Illinois River in Peoria, Illinois, which included a 2D hydraulics model, one of the first of its kind for the Illinois Department of Transportation.

 His expertise involves conducting water-supply studies for municipal and industrial clients, performing hydraulic analyses and permitting for typical bridge structures and large-span river bridges, as well as the permitting and design of levees, dams and other flow-control structures.
 Tony has extensive experience with hydrologic and hydraulic modeling and their integration with geographic information systems for dam breach and flood risk mapping.